FAQs are provided for informational purposes only and the actual rules are contained in the OLG’s regulations.

 Specifically, the OLG shall only issue an Operator (Class A or Class B) and Management Services Provider License to Applicants who meet the following statutory requirements:

-- In conjunction with its application for a license, the Applicant must submit a plan (“CBE Plan”) to the Department of Small and Local Business Development (DSLBD) that demonstrates at least thirty-five percent (35%) of the expenses included in the applicant’s operating budget will be contracted or subcontracted with one or more Certified Business Enterprises (CBEs) for commercially-useful functions related to sports wagering.
+- In conjunction with its application for a license, the Applicant must submit a plan (“CBE Plan”) to the Department of Small and Local Business Development (DSLBD) that demonstrates at least thirty-five percent (35%) of the expenses included in the Applicant’s operating budget will be contracted or subcontracted with one or more Certified Business Enterprises (CBEs).

-- Is a certified joint venture pursuant to the CBE act, where the joint venture has a CBE majority interest, and is also certified as wither a Small Business Enterprise (SBE), Disadvantaged Business Enterprise (DBE), or Resident-Owned Business (ROB); or
+- A certified joint venture pursuant to the CBE Act, where the joint venture has a CBE majority interest, and is also certified as a Small Business Enterprise (SBE), Disadvantaged Business Enterprise (DBE), or Resident-Owned Business (ROB); or

 An Applicant’s CBE Plan or joint venture must be approved by DSLBD before the OLG can issue an (Initial Standard, Renewal or Provisional) Operator or Management Services Provider License.

 The addition of any sports wagering kiosks or mobile terminals to an Alcoholic Beverage Control (ABC)-licensed establishment may constitute a “substantial change” in operation.
-Accordingly, current ABC licensees must submit a Sports Wagering Substantial Change Application to the Alcoholic Beverage Regulation Administration (ABRA) for consideration.
+Accordingly, it would require advance approval from the ABC Board (Board) in accordance with District Official Code § 25–762.

 An individual, group of individuals or entity that seeks to sell or lease sports wagering equipment, software, systems, data or services relating to the conducting of sports wagering, as determined by the Office, must obtain a Supplier License.